 If you are planning to drive to Ireland or Europe you will need to pay an additional charge for insurance and breakdown cover – please see the tariffs page for details.

 How will I remember how everything works on the motorhome?

 We will email you a link to all the how-to videos for your particular motorhome.
+We advise that you watch these and familiarise yourself with all the functions and features before you arrive to collect your vehicle.
 You will also be issued with a USB stick upon collection of your vehicle which has the videos on and can be viewed on the TV within the motorhome, meaning you can find out how something works as and when you require it.
-You will be shown how to set-up the TV and view the videos when you collect your motorhome and we’ll happily answer any questions you may have before leaving.

 Each motorhome includes a Customer Guide which covers most of the main elements of the motorhome such as the heating, hot water, electricity, the cooker, TV tuning etc, and offers some troubleshooting tips as well.